 5. When the drive has been formatted, click on the Install grub4dos button and follow the prompts (choose MBR option or PBR option).

 6. Now copy your BIOS Flash tools (typically a .exe file and a .ROM file) to the USB drive.

 The USB drive is now ready to test.
 You can do this by pressing F11 when in RMPrepUSB.
 You should see a menu like the one below:

-Note that you can choose to boot the USB drive either as a floppy (so you get the drive A: prompt), as hard disk 0 (so your computer hard disk will be the seconds hard disk when FreeDOS booots), or as hard disk 1 (so the computers hard disk will be the first hard disk and if you run FDISK or a DOS partition program, the first hard disk will be the computers hard disk and not your USB drive).
+Note that you can choose to boot the USB drive either as a floppy (so you get the drive A: prompt), as hard disk 0 (so your computer hard disk will be the second hard disk when FreeDOS booots), or as hard disk 1 (so the computers hard disk will be the first hard disk and if you run FDISK or a DOS partition program, the first hard disk will be the computer's hard disk and not your USB drive).